HeardLibrary/digital-scholarship/script/codegraf/ees0/index.md

 <img src="../../../manage/control/github/images-clone/make-commit.png" style="border:1px solid black">

 Click on the `Push origin` button to push your changes from the desktop client to GitHub.

+## Getting the URL of a file to share it

 If you check the web interface, you should see the changes recorded in the GitHub cloud.
+Go to the URL of your GitHub account and select the repository where you are documenting the project.
+If there are subfolders, navigate to the one where the file is saved.
+Click on the filename.

+The URL at the top of the browser can be copied and shared.
+Jupyter notebooks will be rendered on the page so that its contents can be viewed, although it is not runnable.

 ----